Animal Code Enforcement Information

-- Animal Control Enforcement is part of the Department of Technical and Planning Division located at 14300 Oak Park Blvd., Oak Park, Mich., and can be contacted at (248) 691-7450.
+- Animal Control Enforcement is part of the Department of Municipal Services Division located at 14300 Oak Park Blvd., Oak Park, Mich., and can be contacted at (248) 691-7450.

 - Does my dog need to be on a leash?
 Is my cat allowed to run loose?